kgodey/listery/README.md

 Listery is a simple single-page list management application built with Django and Backbone/Marionette.
 It has an intuitive drag and drop interface, supports multiple users with a simple shared list mechanic, and can export lists to text files.

+## Demo

+A Listery demo is available at https://dry-scrubland-6661.herokuapp.com/.
+There are two user accounts available:
+Username: `demo1`, password: `demo1`
+Username: `demo2`, password: `demo2`

 ## Local setup

 You should be able to run Listery locally using the example project provided.